K&N - Masters of Deceptive Marketing

 More specifically I suggest that we use whatever invasive global regulatory regimen is being constructed to limit carbon dioxide emissions, to instead limit population densities.
 No more high population densities, no more urban heat islands, no more global warming.

 I think 2000 square feet per person should be a good number, that gives us 21 people per acre.
 It might sound like a lot if you imagine sharing a 2000 square foot house with a couple of friends or family members, but remember this number has to include each person’s share of lawn, street, sidewalk, power line right of way, etc. It should come out to about 14,000 people per square mile, or 5000 per square kilometer.
-(Somebody correct me if my math is wrong…) It would be mportant to maintain granularity in the measurements, down to the square mile or kilometer, or even smaller, to prevent some sweltering slum somewhere from annexing a portion of antarctica as an "offset".
+(Somebody correct me if my math is wrong…) It would be important to maintain granularity in the measurements, down to the square mile or kilometer, or even smaller, to prevent some sweltering slum somewhere from annexing a portion of Antarctica as an "offset".
 The problem being one of concentration after all.

 Well, that’s what I think anyway… But I won’t be holding my (carbon dioxide containing) breath…